philmander/inverted/README.md

 ```

 ###Resolving dependencies
-If a proto is undefined Inverted will attempt to resolve by loading the Javascript file it is defined in.
+If a proto is undefined Inverted will attempt to resolve it by loading the Javascript file it is defined in.
 Inverted uses a source resolver function to map a script base and the proto definition to a javascript file.

 In a local development environment where the code base is heavily modularised, this means only many script tags do not need to be included.